jenineharris/academic-hive-2022/README.md

 <img src = "https://academichive.com/wp-content/uploads/2017/01/HIVE-001-300x142.png">

-# 2022 Introduction to Data Visualization in R
+# 2022 Data Visualization in R: How to do it like a genius!

 ### Workshop Instructions